Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/01_Phase-1-Foundations/README.md

   </div>
 </div>

-Before creating a prompt for an AI model, take time to prepare.
-This makes your prompts more effective, cuts down on trial-and-error, and leads to better results.
-Follow this step-by-step checklist to get ready.

 **Great work!** You now know exactly what an LLM is, how it thinks, what a prompt really is, and why careful preparation before writing any prompt saves you hours of frustration.